 - Meal times will be as follows: Breakfast from 7 – 9 AM, Lunch from 1 – 3 PM and Dinner from 7 – 8.30 PM.

-- We have created tailored options for groups and have made privates spaces available.
+- We have created tailored options for groups and have made private spaces available.

 - We encourage contactless payment for all services as much as possible.

-- Every team member of the hotel will use the required mask and personal protective equipment (PPE) as part of their uniform.
+- Every team member of the hotel or lodge will use the required mask and personal protective equipment (PPE) as part of their uniform.

 - All staff and guests must maintain a distance of 6 feet (1.8 meters).
 When not possible, protective equipment will be required for the staff.

-- We have released an internal protocol regulating the use of face masks, frequently and proactive temperature checks, and a disinfection process for all staff member entering work premises.
+- We have released an internal protocol regulating the use of face masks only if necessary, frequent and proactive temperature checks, and a disinfection process for all staff members entering work premises.
 We will be monitoring carefully any symptoms related to COVID-19 on a daily basis.
 If there is the slightest suspicion of the virus, he/she will be sent to testing immediately and the health protocol will be placed in effect.

 - All staff members have access to hand washing and hand sanitizing, disinfecting products and protective equipment before they perform their tasks.